 What’s Toyota’s goal in releasing a completely new CUV?
 For one, the CUV segment is one of the most competitive.
 And two, the throne is still up for grabs.
 Currently the Ford EcoSport and Mazda CX-3 are some of the most popular CUVs on the road.

-But the C-HR could forge a new path with a striking style and super-fun high speed performance.
+But the C-HR could forge a new path with a unique style and super-fun high speed performance.
 We reviewed the 2018 Toyota C-HR XLE last winter in Chicago and the south suburbs.
-Not only did the Toyota C-HR haul-ass in a half-foot of snow, the funny shaped CUV is easy to maneuver and park than the typical compact SUV.
+Not only did the Toyota C-HR haul-ass in a half-foot of snow, the funny shaped CUV is easier to maneuver and park than the typical compact SUV.